DarkFlink/SummerPractice/README.md

-## VKFriendsViz
+## VKFriends
 ### Description
-Here is description of the project and showing demos
+VKFriends - GUI application written on Java, that provides user to visualize connections between different Vkontakte accounts.
+It builds graph, which vertices are different Vkontakte accounts, edges - number of common friends of these two accounts.
+Basically, it uses adjacency list graph representation and Krascal algorithm of building minimal frame tree.
+GUI written using Swiss.

-### Main features
+### Features

-- [ ] Show list of friends of concrete person in VK as graph
+- [ ] GUI
+*There will be a demo screenshot*

+- [ ] Constructing a Graph, that shows common friends between each 2 accounts.
+*There will be a demo screenshot*

+- [ ] Add/Remove account from graph.
+User can enter the id/url of account and add or remove it from graph.
+*There will be a demo screenshot*

-- [ ] GUI, tools for adding/deleting new persons in graph
+- [ ] Minimal info about users by pressing on it's vertex in graph.

-### Additional features
-- [ ] Feature 1
+*There will be a demo screenshot*

-- [ ] Feature 2
+- [ ] Algorithm, that constructs minimal frame tree from this graph.
+*There will be a demo screenshot*

 ### Tests
 Instructions for launch tests

 ### Usage
-Here is instructions for launching and using VKFriendsViz
+Here is instructions for launching and using VKFriends

 ### For contributors
 * Do your work in separate branches